halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-sales-receivables.md

-# How to setup Sales & Receivables
+# How to: setup Sales & Receivables

 1      INTRODUCTION